FienMaandag/spick-and-span/DESIGN.md

 This app will use the data base Firebase

 View Controllers Overview
-- LoginViewController:
+- LoginViewController:\n
   This view controller needs to be able to send user email and user password.
-- HouseViewController:
+- HouseViewController:\n
   Have access to: House name, rooms in the house and corresponding priority levels.
   Be able to send: A new room name.
-- RoomViewController:
+- RoomViewController:\n
-  Have access to: Room name, tasks for room and priority levels.
-  Be able to send:
+  Have access to: Room name, tasks for room and priority levels.\n Be able to send:\n
-    For saving a new task: Task name with corresponding frequency level and points.
-    For updating a task done: Priority level.
+    For saving a new task: Task name with corresponding frequency level and points.\n For updating a task done: Priority level.
 And username, task, time and points earned.
-- AddHouseViewController:
+- AddHouseViewController:\n
-  Have access to: House name.
+  Have access to: House name.\n
   Be able to send: Secret code or new room name.
-- NewHouseViewController:
+- NewHouseViewController:\n
-  Have access to: House name and secret code
+  Have access to: House name and secret code\n